Proud Member of Landscape Illinois. Member Directory

 Terracing and Slope Grading

 Steep slopes erode faster than gradual ones.
 Water runs down quickly gaining erosive force.
 Terracing creates level areas breaking up slope length.
-Each terrace slows water, captures soil, and provides planting areas for vegetation.
-Grading work shapes slopes to angles that naturally resist erosion—usually 3:1 or gentler.
+Each terrace slows water, captures soil, and provides space for new growth.
+Grading work shapes slopes to angles that naturally resist erosion, usually 3:1 or gentler.
 Too steep and nothing holds.
 Proper grading also addresses drainage from upland areas directing water away from vulnerable banks.
-Sometimes this work integrates with hardscape elements like stone walls or timber frames creating structure while looking natural.
-The goal is stable slopes that support vegetation establishment and handle storm events without washing away.

 Bioengineering Techniques